How To Keep Wood From Warping? (5 PROVEN Methods!)

 High environmental humidity affects EMC and the wood need to absorb moisture faster to stabilize EMC with the outside environment.

-If the wood is dense and unable to exchange water faster along with the changes of EMC, that causes wood to warp.
+If the wood is dense and unable to exchange water faster along with the changes of EMC, that causes the wood to warp.

 So, would need to release its moisture at a high rate to stabilize EMC.
 Otherwise, the wood will stress out because of the EMC imbalance and tend to warp.